regenwatchdog/regenwatchdog.github.io/_posts/2020-12-03-november-news-roundup.md

 Despite it being one of the Mayor's requirements for estate redevelopments, the application provides no cost/benefit analysis of refurbishment vs demolition.
 So it is impossible to say whether these public funds could be better spent exploring the [environmental, social and economic benefits of refurbishment](http://estatewatch.london/refurbishment).

-Another interesting point noted from the planning application is that the developer is going to pay £1.8M in carbon offset payments, because the new homes won't be as energy efficient as the Mayor's planning policies on sustainability require.
+Another interesting point noted from the planning application is that the developer is going to pay £1.8M in carbon offset payments, because the new homes won't be as energy efficient as the Mayor's zero carbon planning policies require.

 The planning application's [Energy Statement](https://publicaccess.kingston.gov.uk/online-applications/files/7E2224EA3ACA29219051C7CA067126FF/pdf/20_02942_FUL-CRE_-_ENERGY_STATEMENT_PART_1-4584307.pdf) acknowledges that the development will result in over 55,000 tonnes of CO2 emissions in the construction of the new homes alone.

-You can see the rest of the planning application supporting documents [here (ref:20/02942)](https://publicaccess.kingston.gov.uk/online-applications/applicationDetails.do?activeTab=documents&keyVal=QK385KNH00H00).
+You can read more about the Cambridge Road estate [here](https://estatewatch.london/estates/kingston/cambridgeroad/) and view the planning application documents on Kingston's planning portal [here (ref:20/02942)](https://publicaccess.kingston.gov.uk/online-applications/applicationDetails.do?activeTab=documents&keyVal=QK385KNH00H00).

 ## Alternatives to demolition
 Beside the shortcomings in affordable housing provision, there is a common thread throughout these four planning applications; they all fail to meet the Mayor's requirement to explore alternatives to demolition.
 The requirement to explore alternative options and for the demolition of Council estates to be considered only as a last resort, is enshrined both in the Mayor's [Estate Regeneration Guidance](https://www.london.gov.uk/sites/default/files/better-homes-for-local-people-the-mayors-good-practice-guide-to-estate-regeneration.pdf) and the new [London Plan](https://www.london.gov.uk/sites/default/files/intend_to_publish_-_clean.pdf):